Meet the governing body

 I am married with two children, one of whom is still at HHJS.
 I have really appreciated all that the Federation has given them and am looking forward to supporting the school.

 We have a very vibrant Carlisle & Hampton Hill Federation Governing Body and it is a privilege to be a part of it.

 As Headteacher of HHJS, I get to see the successes of this group first hand - how they challenge and support the staff team and how they work to ensure the best possible outcomes for the pupils and families of the HHJS community.

 I have been involved in the governing body since my appointment as a staff member and have always been amazed by the expertise, enthusiasm and commitment shown by my fellow governors - it really is quite something - the school is very lucky to have them.

 Sharon White: Co-opted community governor

-I am Head of Employer Engagement at Richmond upon Thames College.
+I am a Business Consultant currently working with a private training company and a further education college, helping to develop their employer facing business.
 I have over twenty years experience in senior roles in the learning and development sector, working with employers to implement their overall human resource strategies.
-I am an expert on work-based learning programmes, including Apprenticeships.
+I am an expert on work based learning programmes, including apprenticeships.

 My experience includes a period as Managing Director of a small Skills training provider, leading the business in the development of new programmes and markets.